What GOP health care bill really says about pre-existing conditions

 President Trump says the revised House GOP health care bill would protect people with pre-existing conditions, but a multitude of experts and advocates beg to differ.

-The latest change to the bill, called the MacArthur amendment after its author, Republican House member Tom MacArthur, would allow states to opt-out of several key Obamacare insurance regulations.
+The latest change to the bill, called the MacArthur amendment after its author, Republican House member Tom MacArthur, would allow states to opt out of several key Obamacare insurance regulations.
 Two of these are critical for protecting those with health care issues obtain policies that are affordable and cover their treatments.

 Related: Trump: GOP health care bill 'guarantees' coverage for pre-existing conditions